eScholarship/journal-transporter-ojs-plugin/README.md

 ## Routes

 Routes are defined with regexes in `Classes/Api/Controller.php`.
 Named parameters in the regex help make keeping track of dynamic parameters in the route easier.
-Most routes have their own controller
+Most routes have their own controller, but some share a list / single controller.

 ## Data Object Mapping

 All mapping of data objects to JSON is defined in the classes located in `Classes/Builder/Mapper/DataObject`.
 At its core, this consists of a mapping configuration, but a `postMap()` method is also available to process the data after mapping.

+Different contexts can be defined in the children of the `AbstractDataObjectMapper` alongside the mapping.
+Contexts allow certain mapped fields to be excluded or included in the constructed data.
+By default, all fields are included in the data.
+If fields are explicitly set to be `include`d, then will appear.
+If they are explicitly set to be `exclude`d, or the `exclude` value is set to `*` and they aren't `include`d, they will not appear.
+See `Classes/Builder/Mapper/DataObject/Journal.php` for an example.

+Contexts allow us to use the same mapping configuation for lists of items and singular display of the same items.
+See